As a runner, the real power comes from our mind. If you do not change your mind, you do not progress.

 Endurance tramples negative habits; it blows them away; it leaves them in the dust.
 When you master endurance, negative habits can’t keep up!

-To take our running to the next level, we not only have to change our bodies, but we have to change our minds.
-We MUST stop sitting around waiting for the perfect moment.
-We MUST stop waiting around for the right time.
+To take your running to the next level and become a better runner, you not only have to change your body, but you have to change your mind.
+You MUST stop sitting around waiting for the perfect moment.
+You MUST stop waiting around for the right time.
 The right time or the perfect moment will never come on their own.

 And if you haven’t already subscribed to our newsletter for exclusive quotes and content, please enter your email below.
 Thank you and Live On The Run!